whitneyburton/portfolios/students/1605/nicole-marino/template.markdown

 3: Application has multiple components with defined responsibilities but there is some leaking of responsibilities

 --------------
+## Team
+ DTR Memo:

+ When I spoke with Pat for  our headcount project, this was the first time I had a conflict with a partner about learning styles.
+He learns better when he has sufficient time to research the project beforehand.
 ## Community

 ### Giving Feedback